Sergio Barreto

-Sergio Damián Barreto (born 20 April 1999) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División side Independiente.
+Sergio Damián Barreto (born 20 April 1999) is an Argentine professional footballer who plays as a centre-back for Liga MX club Pachuca.

 Career

 After joining Independiente in 2008, Barreto was promoted into the club's first-team squad in 2017.
 He made his debut on 9 December by playing the full ninety minutes in a victory away to Arsenal de Sarandí.

+On 13 June 2023, Pachuca announced the signing of Barreto, purchasing 70% of the player's rights.